A simple analytical alignment model for laser-kicked molecular rotors: Introduction

 \section{Introduction}

-Non-resonant laser-induced alignment is ubiquitous in virtually all experiments and processes that concern the interaction of strong polarized light with low-density media containing linear molecules, such as attosecond spectroscopy, laser-induced electron diffraction, laser filamentation and air lasing~\cite{bruner2016multidimensional,niikura2003probing, spanner2004reading, kartashov2014transient, britton2019short, lytova2020n,richter2020rotational}.
-Considerable analytical and numerical efforts have been conducted to describe the alignment process, particularly in the non-adiabatic, short pulse regime~\cite{Leibscher2004, ghafur2009impulsive, broege2008strong, owschimikow2011laser, zhao2003alignment}.
+Non-resonant laser-induced alignment is ubiquitous in virtually all experiments and processes that concern the interaction of strong polarized light with low-density media containing linear molecules, such as attosecond spectroscopy~\cite{bruner2016multidimensional, niikura2003probing}, laser-induced electron diffraction~\cite{spanner2004reading}, laser filamentation and air lasing~\cite{kartashov2014transient, britton2019short, lytova2020n, richter2020rotational}.
+Considerable analytical and numerical efforts have been conducted to describe the alignment process, particularly in the non-adiabatic, short-pulse regime~\cite{Leibscher2004, ghafur2009impulsive, broege2008strong, owschimikow2011laser, zhao2003alignment}.

-Computing microscopic alignment dynamics for any given set of laser parameters numerically is relatively straightforward~\cite{fleischer2008selective,torres2005dynamics, renard2005control}.
+Computing microscopic alignment dynamics for any given set of laser parameters numerically is relatively straightforward~\cite{fleischer2008selective, torres2005dynamics, renard2005control}.
 Nevertheless, a simple analytical model would always be preferred, especially if one has to perform microscopic alignment calculations for many sets of laser parameters.
-This situation arises, for example, in the case of macroscopic propagation of an intense laser pulse through a dense molecular gas with inevitable reshaping of the propagating pulse along the way.
+This situation arises, for example, in the case of macroscopic propagation of an intense laser pulse through a dense molecular gas with inevitable reshaping of the propagating pulse along the~way.

-Analytical results, like those of the three-dimensional (3D) kicked-rotor model~\cite{Leibscher2004}, offer some relief, but still require the numerical execution of numerous infinite sums and complex hypergeometric functions.
+Analytical results, like those of the three-dimensional~(3D) kicked-rotor model~\cite{Leibscher2004}, offer some relief, but still require the numerical execution of numerous infinite sums and complex hypergeometric functions.
 A simple and intuitive analytical model of the alignment process, while desired, is still lacking.

 We develop such a simplified alignment model in this paper, which is structured as follows.
-We begin by laying the groundwork for our theoretical treatment of the kicked quantum rotor in Sec.~\ref{SectionGeneralTheory} by defining the system Hamiltonian in terms of dimensionless parameters and derive the phase shift of the rotor wave function induced by a delta-shaped kick.
+We begin by laying the groundwork for our theoretical treatment of the kicked quantum rotor in Sec.~\ref{SectionGeneralTheory} by defining the system Hamiltonian in terms of dimensionless parameters and derive the phase shift of the rotor wavefunction induced by a short laser kick.